mickfuzz/phd4/_posts/other/conferences/2024-05-031-tepa_conference.md

 I became intrigued by these styles and began to reflect back some of my observations.
 In one iteration, I integrated playful additional (side) missions into the program which legitimised some of the

+Table x examples of playful missions

-This means of drawing on home styles of interaction, in a way that [@gutierrez2020utopian] would refer to as incorporation of home and play repetoires of practice, spurred me to explore other ways in which funds of identity could be incorporated into the game making process with an aim to increase agency therein.
-I explore
+In one phase of the learning design, with the help of my school's drama department, I incorporated these playful missions into a drama scenario inspired by the Mantle of the Expert process.
+This means of drawing on home styles of interaction, in a way that Gutierrez  [@gutierrez2020utopian] would refer to as incorporation of home and play repertoires of practice, spurred me to explore other ways in which funds of identity could be incorporated into the game making process with an aim to increase agency therein.
+I explore these briefly in the final section of this post.

 ### Methods: Inclusive methods to build participant agency

 The term agency here is understood within a socio-cultural perspective as not a personal property but one that exists in context.
 Building agency in this emerging community of game makers is a process involving individual learners working as part of a community evolving joint working practices and collective applied knowledge and evolving the tools needed.
 For reason of space, in the final section of this blog post, rather than deeper analysis of the evolving processes at work, I share some practical recommendations concerning inclusive methods as research recommendations for those looking to support the development of agency in a new community of game makers.

 Allow learners to draw on their home interests by creating an inclusive creative environment where they are supported to explore the existing knowledge of game conventions and their attitudes to video game playing.